 Corruption is not an obstacle to business in Australia, which is known for its well-functioning and independent judiciary, transparent regulatory climate and overall low levels of corruption.
 However, corruption risks exist in relation to foreign bribery and the mining industry.
 The Criminal Code covers bribery of foreign and domestic public officials, while each of Australia’s states and territories has its own anti-corruption provisions.
 Public sector and private sector bribery are addressed, and both individuals and companies can be targeted.
 Persons convicted of corruption can receive a maximum penalty of 10 years’ imprisonment and/or a fine of up to AUD 1.1 million.
 For a business, the penalty is a fine of up to AUD 17 million, three times the value of the obtained undue benefit, or 10% of the annual turnover of the company during the period in question.
 Australian political parties commonly receive gifts and hospitality, but there is little information available on gifts and hospitality in the private sector.
 Provided they are recorded, facilitation payments are legal in Australia.

 The risk of encountering corruption within the Australian police service is low.
-Surveyed business executives place high trust in the Australian police services and report few business costs of violence and crime (GCR 2015-2016).
-The government has effective mechanisms in place to prevent and detect corruption in the police, and there are no reports of impunity (HRR 2014).
+Surveyed business executives place high trust in the Australian police services and report few business costs of violence and crime (GCR 2017-2018).
+Only five percent of Australians perceive the police as corrupt (GCB 2017).
+The government has effective mechanisms in place to prevent and detect corruption in the police, and there are no reports of impunity (HRR 2017).

-Australian anti-corruption legislation is comprehensive and enforced.
+Australian anti-corruption legislation is comprehensive and enforced (HRR 2017).
 Anti-corruption laws are found at federal (national) and state and territory (regional) levels.
 At the federal level, the Criminal Code stipulates active and passive bribery of foreign and Commonwealth public officials, attempted corruption, extortion and money laundering as criminal offenses, applying to individuals as well as companies.
 Private sector bribery is primarily regulated by state and territory law, which criminalizes both active and passive bribery and (in some regions) specifies false accounting type offenses.
 Other relevant legislation includes the Anti-Money Laundering and Counter-Terrorism Financing Act, the Corporations Act and the Public Service Act.
-Australian law does not specify which gifts are legal; however, the Australian Public Service Code of Conduct can serve as a guideline (HSF, 2015).
-Provided they are recorded, facilitation payments are legal in Australia (Clifford & Chance, Oct.
-2015).
-Persons convicted of corruption can receive a maximum penalty of 10 years and/or a fine of up to AUD 1.1 million.
-For a business, the penalty is a fine of up to AUD 17 million, three times the value of the obtained undue benefit, or 10% of the annual turnover of the company during the period in question.
-Bribery of foreign officials does not have extra-territorial effect (HSF, 2015).
+Facilitation payments are not illegal in Australia, provided they are of minor value and used to obtain or expedite a ‘minor government action’ (GLI 2018).
+Australian law does not specify which gifts are legal; however, the Australian Public Service Code of Conduct can serve as a guideline (GLI 2018).
+Persons convicted of corruption can receive a maximum penalty of 10 years and/or a fine of up to AUD 1.1 million (GLI 2018).
+For a business, the penalty is a fine of up to AUD 18 million, three times the value of the obtained undue benefit, or 10% of the annual turnover of the company during the period in question (GLI 2018).

 Australia has ratified the United Nations Convention against Corruption (UNCAC) and the OECD Anti-Bribery Convention.
 However, a 2015 OECD evaluation report states that Australia needs to further reform its foreign bribery policies and points out that current anti-corruption creates substantial confusion about the scope of the facilitation payments defense.
 Access the Australian government’s ComLaw for a collection of national legislation.